DylanPollock/Monkey_Head_Project/README.md

 - Backup essential data before making system changes.

 #### Post-Installation Steps
-- Explore and familiarize with the GenCore AI/OS interface.
+- Explore and familiarize yourself with the GenCore AI/OS interface.
-- Refer to user manual and tutorials for guidance.
+- Refer to user manuals and tutorials for guidance.
 - Engage with the community for support and idea exchange.

 GenCore AI/OS, a key part of the MonkeyHeadProject, is a milestone in adaptable computing, combining AI capabilities with a dynamic operating system across varied hardware environments.

 ## 📁 Project File Structure
-[The detailed breakdown of the project file structure will be provided in the next update...]
+[The detailed breakdown of the project file structure will be provided in the future...]

-Continuing from the previous section, here is the rest of the README:

----

 ## Document Library: Key Titles and Summaries
 The Monkey Head Project has developed a comprehensive set of documents detailing various aspects of its operations and technologies.
 Here are 15 key document titles with brief summaries: